Terms, policies, and forms

 “Client Users” means employees, contractors, consultants, suppliers, agents, auditors, legal counsel, and other representatives of Client who obtain and use provided log-in credentials to access the PartnerStack Platform.

 “Fees” means costs payable by Client for the Services in accordance with the fee schedule set out in Schedule “A”.

 “Intellectual Property Rights” mean any and all intellectual property rights including copyrights, patent rights, trademark rights and any other intellectual property right anywhere in the world, whether registered or unregistered, and including all applications for, and renewals or extensions of, such rights, and all similar or equivalent rights or forms of protection;

-“Rewards” means any monetary or non-monetary rewards, bounties, commissions, or anything of the like earned by Partners in Client Partner Programs that are payable by Client;
+“Rewards” means any monetary or non-monetary rewards, bounties, commissions, or anything of value earned by Partners through Client Partner Programs that are payable by Client;

 2.1 Scope of Services.